sparklemotion/nokogiri/CONTRIBUTING.md

 - [ ] update nokogiri.org
 - [ ] bump `lib/nokogiri/version/constant.rb` to a prerelease version like `v1.14.0.dev`

-## Fuzzing your gumbo-parser changes
+## Fuzzing your gumbo parser changes

 When making changes or adding new features to `gumbo-parser`, it's recommended to run [libfuzzer](https://llvm.org/docs/LibFuzzer.html) against `gumbo-parser` using various [sanitizers](https://github.com/google/sanitizers/wiki).
 This can be done by navigating to the `nokogiri/gumbo-parser` directory and executing `make fuzzing` in order to build the `gumbo-parser` fuzzer.
 Once built, navigate to the `nokogiri/gumbo-parser/fuzzer/build` directory and execute one of the following binaries in this directory with no arguments to start fuzzing: